-Many parks have been closed throughout the pandemic, but of the 63 national parks managed by the National Park Service, only one is always closed during the winter, in part because it is so remote.
+The National Park Service manages 63 national parks.
+Only one is always closed during the winter, in part because it is so remote.

 National parks can be ideal places to escape to during the colder months, from the sunbaked cliffs of Zion to the lush swamps of the Everglades.

-The National Park Service maintains these annual closures for safety reasons, though other remote parks with freezing temperatures continue to allow visitors in the off-season — albeit far fewer of them.
-Gates of the Arctic, for example, where temperatures regularly get below -50 F; Denali, which recently set multiple records for snowfall; and Mount Rainier, where 93.5 feet of snow once fell in a single winter all have at least some areas that hardy visitors can still access during the coldest months.
+The National Park Service maintains these annual closures because of the extreme winter weather and for the safety and protection of visitors.
+Other remote parks with freezing temperatures continue to allow visitors in the off-season — albeit with limited facilities and services.
+Gates of the Arctic, for example, where temperatures regularly get below -50 F; Denali, which set a record 69 inches of snow on the ground Feb.
+19, 2022; and Mount Rainier, where 93.5 feet of snow once fell in a single winter, all have at least some areas that hardy visitors can still access during the coldest months.

 Stay On Top of News